Lejondary/gft-bot/README.md

 Provide a brief introduction to the project, outlining its purpose, scope, and target audience.
 Mention the key features and benefits of the project.
 -->

+GFT-Bot's main goal is to provide outstanding support to the visitors of the website it is hosted on.
+It allows visitors to get information about the developer and their portfolio as quickly as possible.
+GFT-Bot is intended for use by developers who want to add a unique element to their portfolio website.

 ### Demo <!-- omit from toc -->

 <!--